|

 The Auto mode settings window can be opened from Rescharts interactive mode from the Settings area on the left side of the Setup window or the wide Switch to InfoDR Auto mode setup button at the bottom of the More settings window.

-For normal operation, we don’t recommend any of the Single-region plots.
+We don’t recommend any of the Single-region plots.
 There are simply too many of them to be useful.
-(They’re of more interest when running Rescharts interactive mode.)
+(Some of them are of interest when running Rescharts interactive mode.)
 The primary plot of interest is Information metrics (C_4, etc.) vs. exposure.
 All others are optional, and most are better suited for eSFR ISO, etc.

 Color/Tone